stepbystepdayo/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

-2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+2. When does a componentDidMount function be called?
+What about a componentDidUpdate?

 3. Define stateful logic.